Optical Disc and Disk Image Formats

 name : char[name_length]

-_pad : u8 -- if name_length is even (align to word)
+_pad : u8 if name_length % 2 == 0 -- when name_length is even (word align)

 -- system use area follows (Rock Ridge lives here)